openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * a `verified_claims` element containing one or more verified_claims objects.

 Claims sources SHOULD sign the assertions containing `verified_claims` in order to protect integrity and authenticity.
-The way a RP determines the key material used for validation is out of scope, the recommended way is to determine the claims source's public keys by obtaining the JWKS URL from its `openid-configuration` using the `iss` URL of the particular JWT.
+The way a RP determines the key material used for validation of the signed assertions is out of scope.
+The recommended way is to determine the claims source's public keys by obtaining its JSON Web Key Set via the `jwks_uri` metadata value read from its `openid-configuration` metadata document.
+This document can be discovered using the `iss` claim of the particular JWT.

 The following is an example of an assertion including verified claims as aggregated claims.